 Nottinghamshire Police launched a new Business Crime Strategy in May 2018 with the objective of working more effectively to tackle business crime and the causes of it, such as using the approach of improved crime recording to understand the scale and nature of offending, pilot offender education projects and better access to and development of crime prevention best practise.
-The force is developing a business crime dashboard to allow our managers to review statistics and performance and share this with partners to increase capacity.

-The Rural Crime Survey116 in 2018 also highlighted the disproportionate impact of crime on rural-specific businesses such as farmers and agricultural businesses at both a local and national level.
+The Rural Crime Survey in 2018 also highlighted the disproportionate impact of crime on rural-specific businesses such as farmers and agricultural businesses at both a local and national level.
 At least 69% of rural-specific businesses had been victims of crime within the last year, of which fly-tipping (18%), damage (12%) and wildlife crime (11%) were the most common offences.
 60% of rural business owners reported feeling very or fairly worried about becoming a victim of crime, compared to 36% of rural residents more generally.
 The average financial impact of crime on rural business owners was around £4,800 per crime.